v4lpt/VPC/README.md

 [<img width=200 alt="Screenshot 3"
 src="fastlane/metadata/android/en-US/images/phoneScreenshots/3.png?raw=true">](fastlane/metadata/android/en-US/images/phoneScreenshots/3.png?raw=true)

+🚨DISCLAIMER🚨: This is NOT a medical application NOR a medical product.
+This is just a calculator.
+I do not guarantee correct results.
+User is responsible for checking results and plausibility.
+Features

 ## License
 This project is licensed under the **GNU General Public License (GPL)**.
 See the [LICENSE](LICENSE) file for details.

 ---